researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 Confirmed via unscheduled Proof of Reserves report verified by third-party auditors including Chaos Labs.
 This indicates full 1:1 backing plus surplus under stress as of 2025-10-11.

-**Enhanced Verification Processes**: The protocol has implemented quarterly independent audits of reserve holdings.
-Custodians provide cryptographic attestations of asset custody.
-These attestations are published on-chain for public verification.
-Real-time monitoring systems track any deviations from target hedge ratios.

 **Verification Details**: Specific verification type for collateral data includes Tier 2 Audit.
 This is a comprehensive code review by a reputable third-party security firm.
 It is done through comprehensive smart contract audits.